英語汁 / Eigo-jiru

 Hello!
 It’s konkaz (@konkazuk) here.

+In this article, we are going to have a look at the differences between British English and American English, particularly focusing on variations in vocabulary.
 (By the way, you might find this article slightly Anglophilia…but that’s because I am based in London,)

 スポンサーリンク